physiodatatoolbox/docs/README.md

-The new PhysioData Toolbox in under construction. 🚧 Please tune in again in a few weeks.
+The new PhysioData Toolbox is under construction. 🚧 Please tune in again in a few weeks.